doomvox/raku-study/notes/meeting_2021aug29.md

     2.  but computer "scientists" don't do experiments

-        1.  not if it means talking to a social scienctist
+        1.  not if it means consulting wtih a social scienctist